 Testosterone replacement therapy is used to help treat people with abnormally low levels of testosterone.

-Abnormally low levels of testosterone can affect normal body functions and may contribute to decreased muscle mass, a reduced sex drive, erectile dysfunction, and mood changes like irritability and depression.
+Abnormally low levels of testosterone can affect normal body functions.
+They may contribute to decreased muscle mass, a lowered sex drive, erectile dysfunction (ED), and mood changes such as irritability and depression.

 Testosterone replacement therapy involves taking prescribed testosterone medication in the form of pills, patches, and gel that you apply to your skin.
 Testosterone therapy can also come in the form of injections.

 Testosterone injections are one of the more common forms of testosterone replacement therapy.
-They are typically given by a doctor.
+They’re typically given by a doctor.
 You need them less frequently than other forms.

 Testosterone replacement therapy has many risks.
-If you have testosterone replacement therapy, you will need frequent blood tests to check your testosterone levels and to monitor potential side effects, including:
+If you have testosterone replacement therapy, you’ll need frequent blood tests to check your testosterone levels and to monitor potential side effects, including:

 Side effects may vary based on the type of testosterone therapy you use.